An Intimacy Coordinator As defined by SAG-AFTRA:

 Personal Experience: Past and Present Projects

-I am registering with SAG-AFTRA and Certifying with Intimacy Coordinator for TV and Film through Intimacy Directors International.
+I am Registered and Certified by SAG-AFTRA and IDC Intimacy Coordinators.
 These are the most recognized and prestigious communities of professionals in this line of work committed to providing the appropriate training and support for this field.
+Currently, I am training Intimacy Professionals in the Atlanta area and internationally to safely do this work.

-I am so grateful to have worked with Starz, HBO, BET, Lifetime, AppleTV, Netflix, and Independent Projects in Atlanta and throughout Georgia.
-I am available for local hire in Atlanta, New York, Virginia, and Los Angeles.
+Moreover, I am grateful to work with Starz, HBO, FX, AMC, MTV, UrbanFlix, BET, AMC, FubuTV, Lifetime, AppleTV, Netflix, and Independent Projects.
+I am available for local hire in Atlanta, New York, Virginia, Tennessee, Alabama, Mississippi, Louisiana, Florida, and Los Angeles.
 I am available to work anywhere else in the world with accommodations.